Scroll: History

 The ink used in writing scrolls had to adhere to a surface that was rolled and unrolled, so special inks were developed.
-Even so, ink would slowly flake off of scrolls.
+Even so, ink would slowly flake off scrolls.

 Rolls

 Shorter pieces of parchment or paper are called rolls or rotuli, although usage of the term by modern historians varies with periods.
 Historians of the classical period tend to use roll instead of scroll.
-Rolls may still be many meters or feet long, and were used in the medieval and Early Modern period in Europe and various West Asian cultures for manuscript administrative documents intended for various uses, including accounting, rent-rolls, legal agreements, and inventories.
+Rolls may still be many meters or feet long, and were used in the medieval and Early Modern period in Europe and various West Asian cultures for administrative manuscript documents intended for various uses, including accounting, rent-rolls, legal agreements, and inventories.
 A distinction that sometimes applies is that the lines of writing in rotuli run across the width of the roll (that is to say, are parallel with any unrolled portion) rather than along the length, divided into page-like sections.
 Rolls may be wider than most scrolls, up to perhaps 60 cm or two feet wide.
 Rolls were often stored together in a special cupboard on shelves.

+Chinese "whirlwind book"

-A special Chinese form of short book, called the "whirlwind book," consists of several pieces of paper bound at the top with bamboo and then rolled up.
+A special Chinese form of short book, called the "whirlwind book", consists of several pieces of paper bound at the top with bamboo and then rolled up.